For Campus-Based Professionals

 Dr. Kim Monteaux De Freitas (She/Her/Hers) is the Director of Sorority and Fraternity Life at The Ohio State University where she provides strategic leadership to the Sorority and Fraternity Community and overall direction with the nine-member team.

-Over the past fifteen years Kim has served in various volunteer roles with NASPA, Association or Fraternity/Sorority Advisors and sororities and fraternities, including her own fraternity, Phi Sigma Sigma.
+Over the past sixteen years Kim has served in various volunteer roles with the Association of Fraternity/Sorority Advisors, NASPA, and various other organizations, including her own fraternity, Phi Sigma Sigma.

-Kim additionally volunteers outside sorority and fraternity life as an Alumni Advisory Board member for Northern Michigan University and Central Ohio Girls Hockey.
+Kim additionally volunteers outside sorority and fraternity life as an Alumni Advisory Board member for Northern Michigan University serving as the Vice President/President Elect, Central Ohio Girls Hockey, and serves as the Celly Club Youth Girls’ Hockey Community Liasion.

 Kim has been the recipient of various honors including AFA’s Sue Kraft Fussell Distinguished Service Award.